stefspakman/bootstrap-generator/README.md

 # Bootstrap Generator [![NPM version][npm-image]][npm-url]

 Generating custom Bootstrap JS files.
 Only use the parts you need.
 The generator makes sure you load the right parts.
+For Bootstrap 4+ either Tether or PopperJs are automatically downloaded and included in the resulting file.

 ## Install